rob-blackbourn/jetblack-datagram/README.md

 function provided by `asyncio`.
 This returns a `DatagramServer`, which provides methods for reading (`read`), writing (`sendto`), and closing (`close` and `wait_closed`).
 This differs from the TCP variant which provides a callback when a client connects with a read and write stream.
-A UDP is connection-less there is no connect (or disconnect) event.
+This is because UDP is connection-less so there is no connect (or disconnect) event.
 Also the data is sent and received in *packets*, so there seems to eb no benefit to provide separate read and write stream.

 The following creates a server, reads then writes some data.